XJawher/thinkJava/README.md

 # thinkJava
-this is for my java tranning repository
+this is for my java tranning repositor